Agasaworkshop/Agasa_CNC_PCB/README.md

 - M5.1.2)Secure the drilling bit and use the 4 command to bring down the motor to the copperclad board, save the drill relative system with 22 and home the Z axis with the 8 command.
 - M5.1.3)Secure the cutting bit and use the 4 command to bring down the motor to the copperclad board, save the cutting relative system with 23 and home the Z axis with the 8 command.
 - 5.2)Secure the engraving bit and use the 4 command to bring down the motor to the copperclad board, save the current position as a new origin with the 2 command.
-- 6)Enable plane probing with the 9 command; it should say "plane probing enabled" in the console.
+- 6)Enable plane probing with the 9 command; it should say "Prob:on" in the console.
-- 7)Start the engraving process with the 5 command.
+- 7)Start the engraving process with the 5 command. (or 50 + file name if you decided to call it differently)
 - 8)Wait for the engraving to finish, in my experience, it is relatively safe and hands off but really loud.
 - 9)Remove the dust with a mini vacuum cleaner.
 - M10)Mount the mask milling bit, load the relative system with 211, go to the starting point, since you saved the relative system in step 5.2 you will have to use "1 G00 X0 Y0".